daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-11-15-E5-Environmental-Timeseries-Analysis-Part-1.md

 The QC has removed periods of probe error, deployments, and other issues and we can now work with this dataset.
 I generated summary statistics that are available in the [output folder](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/Output/Clean_Environmental_Summary_Stats.csv).

-**An outstanding question**: For timepoint 3, is site 2 pH data "real" or a probe artifact?
+**Additional outstanding question**: For timepoint 3, is site 2 pH data "real" or a probe artifact?
 We know that the probe appears to malfunction before this point (see raw data above) and the values are lower than for site 3 than I would expect based on earlier points in the time series.

 Although we are missing large portions of the time series, this data should give us a representative understanding of how the conditions across the sites vary.